School of Health Policy & Management

 Research Interests: Financial measurement of health care organizations for funding reform and performance evaluation.

-Dr. Peter Tsasis is an Associate Professor of Management, jointly appointed to the Faculty of Health and the Faculty of Liberal Arts and Professional Studies, and is a member of the Faculty of Graduate Studies at York University.
-He also holds a Master’s degree in Business Administration (Management).
+Dr. Peter Tsasis (PhD, University of Toronto, 2004) is an Associate Professor of Management, jointly appointed to the Faculty of Health and the Faculty of Liberal Arts and Professional Studies, and is a member of the Faculty of Graduate Studies at York University.
 In 2010, he received recognition for outstanding leadership as the undergraduate program director at the School of Health Policy & Management.
-In 2011, he was recognized as an outstanding professor with the Faculty of Health's Dean's Teaching Award in Excellence, in the Established Career Category.
+In 2011, he was recognized as an outstanding professor with the Faculty of Health's Dean's Teaching Award in Excellence.
 As well, he was the recipient of the President's University Wide Teaching Award in 2013.
-He has extensive experience in integrating the disciplines of business, health and medicine.
-His research focuses on the interface between interorganizational collaboration and patient outcomes.
-He has research expertise in organizational change, healthcare management, and complexity and is recognized as a leader in the field.
-His latest research explores complexity and an interdisciplinary system approach to chronic disease management.
+He continues to receive recognition for teaching excellence in the Bachelor of Commerce Program at the School of Administrative Studies, and most recently also received recognition for Excellence in Research.
+His contribution to research collectively provides a paradigmatic shift in thinking about health and healthcare using complex systems science.
+His research focuses on interorganizational collaboration, learning health systems, and organizational change.
+He is recognized as a leader in the field with numerous authored academic publications.
+As an expert, Dr. Tsasis has been invited to speak at research symposiums and to serve as editor on book proposals.
+He is a founding member of the International Society for Systems and Complexity Sciences for Health.
+His latest research explores complexity within an interdisciplinary systems approach to chronic disease management.
+He most recently co-edited a book publication entitled, Innovative Healthcare Systems for the 21st Century which draws on econometric, system dynamics, and agent-based models as well as empirical studies.
 He actively supervises doctorate students in the field of health care management and engages undergraduate students in experiential learning.
 He has disseminated his work nationally and internationally and his research scholarship has been widely published in interdisciplinary academic journals.
-His work has been supported by tri-council research funding.
-Dr. Tsasis is an Executive Member of the York Institute for Health Research, a Fellow with the American College of Healthcare Executives, and is board certified with the Canadian College of Health Leaders.
+His work has also been supported by tri-council research funding.
+Dr. Tsasis is an advocate of patient-driven healthcare, characterized by the need for greater patient communication, transparency, customization of care, collaboration and patient choice.
+Dr. Tsasis has extensive expertise in the healthcare industry.
+He is a Fellow with the American College of Healthcare Executives, and is board certified with the Canadian College of Health Leaders.

 Research Interests: Interface between interorganizational collaboration and patient outcomes.